MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 - Via the compatibility view list
 - Via intranet compatibility settings

-Because all the Compatibility View settings result in "IE7 Enterprise" behavior, this is the setting to choose in the "Compat Mode" section of the IE mode site list entry.
+Because all the Compatibility View settings result in "IE7 Enterprise" behavior, choose this setting in the "Compat Mode" section of the IE mode site list entry.

 For more information about the logic that Internet Explorer or IE mode uses to land in one doc mode over another, see the [Deprecated document modes and Internet Explorer 11](/internet-explorer/ie11-deploy-guide/deprecated-document-modes) article.

 The general rule is to use the most current logic-based mode that allows a given site to work as expected.
 We’d start with the Default mode, move to IE8 Enterprise mode, and then to IE7 Enterprise mode if needed.
-This gives child pages the flexibility to use different Document modes as necessary via the built-in logic for their specific needs.
+This selection gives child pages the flexibility to use different Document modes as necessary via the built-in logic for their specific needs.
 As a result, all the website pages aren’t locked in to one specific Document mode.

 The following table lists the available document modes for these settings.